Challenge

 Team mindset:

-• You are willing to work collaboratively in an interdisciplinary team.
+You are willing to work collaboratively in an interdisciplinary team and open to feedback.

 On-site participation:

-• You can join the full program in person.
+You can join the full programme in person.